Best Rotating Stands for Whiskey Decanters

 ComXim Programmable Turntable

 If you want your favorite decanter to get attention and you like to tinker, the ComXim programmable turntable is a solid workhorse.
 It’s compact, motorized, and offers USB and Wi-Fi control, a full remote, and Windows software for finer tuning.
-The built-in flat thrust bearing and a reduction brushless stepper motor give smooth, quiet rotation - perfect for a dim bar shelf where motor whine would be annoying.
+The built-in flat thrust bearing and a reduction brushless stepper motor give smooth, quiet rotation, which suits a dim bar shelf where motor whine would be annoying.
 Specs that matter: adjustable speed (20-68 s per revolution), down to 0.1° step angle for precise stops, and modes like continuous, stepped, swing, and multi-step to make a decanter look cinematic.

 This one stands out because it’s reliable and hackable.
 It can handle more load than you’d expect for its size, and developers can write custom apps using CT commands or use the demo Android app.
 Practical note: the top surface is plastic and some users report edge paint chips with handling, so plan to use a small display platform or add a thin rubber mat to protect bottle bases.
 Also, there are no built-in LEDs, so add a strip under the shelf or around the base if you want a halo effect.